Northern Rivers Resilience Initiative

 • the landscape of the entire Northern Rivers region.

-Further information on the NRRI is available on CSIRO’s website
+Further information on the NRRI is available on CSIRO’s website.

 Hydrodynamic model